piteronio/mosaic/README.md

 mos.make_mosaic(max_im=0, tuning="tuning_1")
 ```
 yields a slight shift towards the master image, and tuning="tuning_2" yields a more severe shift.
-For custom tuning, please have a look at TUNING_README.MD.
+For custom tuning, please have a look at the section "custom tuning" below.

 ## example
 I placed 1210 Australian wildlife images in the "images folder" and the following image in the master folder.